TheThinkingHome/Automations/blueprints/automation/sensor_watchdog.md

 This split is also natural because the FP2 and the router have different recovery switches anyway.
 The pairing rule from earlier ("entities all on the same plug") already pushes you toward one instance per physical device, and the offline-state setting is one more reason to keep instances narrow.

-## A Small Note on One Attempt Per Freeze
+## A Small Note on One Attempt Per Wedge

-When the freshness detector fires, the blueprint cycles the recovery switch and exits.
-It does not restart the heartbeat timer.
-That means a single freeze produces a single recovery attempt; if the device is still silent after the cycle completes, no further freshness-driven attempts will fire until the device starts reporting again and the timer resets normally.
+When any recovery branch fires (unavailable, stale, or scheduled), the blueprint cycles the recovery switch and then cancels the heartbeat timer.
+That cancellation matters: without it, an entity that goes unavailable would fire the unavailable branch, the cycle would run, and then a few minutes later the freshness detector would fire a second cycle for the *same* wedge because the timer (started at the last heartbeat before the entity went silent) would still be ticking.
+Cancelling the timer at the moment of recovery prevents the two detectors from stepping on each other.

+The result is "one attempt per wedge" regardless of which detector caught it.
+After the cycle completes, the heartbeat timer is idle.
+If the recovered device starts reporting again the next heartbeat starts a fresh timer with the full stale threshold.
+If the device is still wedged after the cycle and never reports, the timer stays idle, no further freshness-driven attempts will fire, and the user has to wait for the unavailable trigger to re-fire on a new transition or for the scheduled cycle to take another preventive swing.

-The reason is that an infinite retry loop on a hard-failed device is worse than not retrying.
-A power supply that has died will not recover from a power cycle, but the blueprint cannot tell the difference between "device is wedged and a cycle will fix it" and "device is dead and a cycle will not."
-If it kept retrying, it would cycle the plug every freshness threshold forever, which serves no one.
+The reason for one-attempt-per-wedge rather than infinite retry is that a power supply that has died will not recover from a power cycle, but the blueprint cannot tell the difference between "device is wedged and a cycle will fix it" and "device is dead and a cycle will not."
+If it kept retrying, it would cycle the plug every stale threshold forever, which serves no one.

-The unavailable detector and the optional scheduled cycle are the safety nets here.
-If the device eventually drops fully offline, the unavailable detector will catch it (and that detector does fire on every transition, not once per freeze).
-If you want a guaranteed daily try-anyway, the scheduled cycle is what you turn on for that.
+If a wedge proves consistently stubborn for a particular device (one cycle doesn't reliably fix it), the right answer is the optional scheduled cycle as a second daily try, or a shorter scheduled interval, not auto-retry within a single wedge.

 ## A Small Note on the Self-Recovery for: Delay